cbail/textnets/README.md

 ![](https://raw.github.com/cbail/textnets/master/figures/twomode.png)
 </div>

 With some reshaping of the data, this two-mode network can be projected in either of its one-mode forms.
 That is, with either words connected through the newspapers they share in common, or with newspapers connected through the words they share in common.
-Importantly, these two projections represent the `node_type="words"` and `node_type="groups"` parameter settings respectively, which are specified in the `prep_texts` function described further below.
+Importantly, these two projections represent the `node_type="words"` and `node_type="groups"` parameter settings respectively, which are specified in the `PrepText` function described further below.

 <div style="width:700px; height=700px">